alexdapunt/mailas-blog/content/post/volunteering-in-kenya-for-free.md

 Many associations in fact ask for a fee to cover the cost of the experience.

-This is the guide on how we managed to go without spending anything more than accommodation and food
+This is the guide on how I managed to go without spending anything more than accommodation and food

 ## Can I Volunteer Abroad for Free?